Be Fit for Hiking

 This can also be done sitting, by placing an ankle over the opposite knee and leaning forward with a straight spine.

-Anne has recently recorded another video for us concentrating on preparing for walking activities and you can view it here.
+Anne has recently designed a bespoke series of on-line tutorials, with specific exercises to help you prepare for your next hike.
+You can subscribe to the course here: Pilates-for-hiking.
+She also has a 17 minute YouTube video concentrating on preparing for walking activities and you can view it here.
 Many thanks to Anne and, now we know what to do, there are no excuses for not getting started with our preparations!